apeskinian/p4_watch-o-tron/README.md

 - ### Purchased Watches

     When viewing watches in the Wish List, the 'Purchased' action button facilitates the seamless transition of watches from the Wish List to the Collection.
-When confirmed the user it taken to the Collection page.
+When confirmed, the user is taken to the Collection page.

     | Purchase Confirmation Mobile | Purchase Confirmation Tablet | Purchase Confirmation Desktop |
     | :---: | :---: | :---: |